solarisDigitalAssets/docs/docs/API_Guide.md

 ### Processing a Withdrawal

 To issue a Withdrawal on behalf of the customer, the partner creates a new Withdrawal object and provides a `reference` value, which MUST be unique across all Transactions of this partner and serves as idempotency key.

+Additionally the partner can set an optional `end_to_end_id` at the moment of requesting a Withdrawal which can help partners to identify the Transaction, when not set the platform will set one automatically.
+The `end_to_end_id` must be a unique string, the string must have a size no larger than 64 characters and all characters must be in the ASCII 7 bit character list.

 The Withdrawal is then registered on the platform and validated, after which the customer (as an Account holder) MUST approve the Withdrawal.
 See [Transaction Approvals].